stubz151/analytics-accelerator-s3/README.md

 ## Getting Started

 Analytics Accelerator Library for Amazon S3 provides an interface for a seekable input stream.
-The library is currently being integrated and tested with the [Apache Hadoop S3A](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html#Introducing_the_Hadoop_S3A_client.) client and [Apache Iceberg’s S3FileIO](https://iceberg.apache.org/docs/1.6.0/aws/?h=s3fileio#s3-strong-consistency).
+The library is currently being integrated and tested with the [Apache Hadoop S3A](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html#Introducing_the_Hadoop_S3A_client.) client.

 To get started, import the library dependency from Maven into your project: